-Not only would the bridge impede the shipping industry and mar the bay’s natural beauty, they argued, it wouldn’t survive the sort of earthquake that had crippled the city in 1906.
+Not only would the bridge impede the shipping industry and mar the bay’s natural beauty, they argued, it wouldn’t survive a temblor like the San Francisco Earthquake that crippled the city in 1906.
 Years of litigation followed as opponents sought to block the formation of the district.

-Irving F. Morrow conceptualized the art deco towers, and later decided on a paint color he dubbed “international orange.”
+Irving F. Morrow conceptualized the art deco towers, and later decided on a paint color he dubbed “International Orange.”
 Charles Ellis worked out the complex engineering equations as the primary structural designer, though he was fired before construction began and didn’t receive proper credit until many years later.